ciruelosmf/openfoo/README.md

+# OpenFoo

-There isn’t a real problem being solved here — OpenFoo simply offers an OpenFoo, new User interface for establishing a conversation with the LLM.
+There isn’t a real problem being solved here — OpenFoo simply offers an open source, new User interface for establishing a conversation with the LLM.
 It’s like a Winamp skin, but for a chat session.

-LLM Chats reimagined.
+### LLM Chats reimagined.

 We do believe it’s important to have a proper and personal way of communicating with the LLM.